robertoteixeira-dev/robertoteixeira-dev/README.md

 I'm a self-learner, action-oriented Full-Stack Developer passionate about new technologies and entrepreneurship.
 Engaged in the search for suitable solutions and specs that best meet the needs of the project.

-- 🔭 I’m currently working as a PHP Backend Developer;
+- 🔭 I’m currently working as a Full Stack Developer;
 - 🌱 I have professional experience with HTML5, CSS3, PHP, Laravel, MySQL, VueJS, C#, C++, RestFUL API, JavaScript, React.JS, React Native, TypeScript and Node.JS;
 - 📫 How to reach me: